ome/ome-model/docs/sphinx/ome-tiff/data.rst

 ====================

 This section provides some sample data in OME-TIFF format.
-They include data produced from an acquisition system as well as artificial sample datasets i.e. designed for developer testing that illustrate some possible data organizations, which should be useful if you are interested in implementing support for OME-TIFF within your software.
+They include data produced from an acquisition system as well as artificial sample datasets, i.e. designed for developer testing that illustrate some possible data organizations, which should be useful if you are interested in implementing support for OME-TIFF within your software.